 It’s key to find something that supports detoxification whilst delivering an array of essential nutrients, antioxidants and energising botanicals.
 We also like probiotics as these help to support digestion and prevent further toxicity whilst reducing inflammation, a major cause of headaches, mood swings and skin issues.

-For an easy solution that delivers all of this, look no further than Equi’s Fundamental (if we do say so ourselves ;).
+For an easy solution that delivers all of this, look no further than Equi’s Original Formula (if we do say so ourselves ;).
 Containing powerful and targeted ingredients that help to support detoxification, it gives the liver the nutrients it needs to break alcohol down ahead of drinking, whilst also delivering milk thistle which has been shown to support liver cells and reverse damage done to the liver from toxic substances such as alcohol.
 Given its also great for energy, concentration and immunity whilst also giving digestive support, Fundamental is also perfect the next day if you have a sore head!
 Have x1 scoop in water after breakfast.

 Break A Sweat